Back in Xcode 4 days, Apple’s file template for Objective-C unit tests was awkward and bloated. So I made my own.

-Fast-forward 5 years to Xcode 7.3.
-I’m starting to write Swift.
+Fast-forward several years.
+I’m coding in Swift now.
 The first thing I want is unit tests — let’s create a new test suite.
-I look in Xcode’s file template library.
-Where’s the Swift unit testing template?

 Fine.
 I made my own.